 What is Search Experience Optimization (SXO)?

-Search Experience Optimization (SXO) combines traditional SEO with user experience (UX) design to optimize the entire journey from search query to conversion — not just rankings, but what happens after the click.
+Search Experience Optimization (SXO) combines traditional SEO with user experience (UX) design to optimize the entire journey from search query to.

 What is Search Experience Optimization (SXO)?